keith-secontrols/QRlabel/README.md

 line:-4,-2,-4,2
 line:4,-2,4,2
 ```
+Co-ordinates for text, QRcode and graphic are centre-x,centre-y.
+Graphic files should be placed in the same folder as the label file.

 ## Print records
 When labels are printed, lines are appended to the bottom of the label file.
 For this reason, the label file should not be read-only.